These five myths about ADHD need to go now.

 This myth can be especially harmful as these judgments can leave people with a sense of failure, which can progress to poor self-esteem and lacking confidence to pursue ventures in life.

 While ADHD isn’t life-threatening, it can have serious implications on a person’s overall quality of life.
-People with ADHD are more likely to have anxiety, mood, and substance use disorders compared to the general population.
+Compared to the general population, people with ADHD are more likely to have:

 This means they live in continual fear of losing their jobs and not being able to keep up financially, which can take a toll on their personal life.

 Folks with ADHD may require more time to complete tasks in order to thrive.
 Unfortunately, while these sorts of accommodations may be available in educational settings — think longer test-taking time or quiet exam rooms — employers may not be as willing to accommodate.